Integrating with a CI/CD/CT System

 Run performance analysis using the REST API endpoint:

-PUT http://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/runnable-analyses/
+PUT https://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/runnable-analyses/

 Specify a target hardware (e.g., an ECU Type core) for the analysis.
 Retrieve available ECU Types and cores using the REST API endpoint:

-GET http://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/ecu-types/
+GET https://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/ecu-types/

 Result